Russia won't act on dope claims before Beijing championship

 Kremlin spokesman Dmitry Peskov declined to comment on the latest allegations, saying it was a matter for the sports minister rather than President Vladimir Putin.

-That approach contrasts with strong comments by the Kremlin over the FIFA scandal and in defense of Russia's right to host the 2018 World Cup.
+That approach contrasts with strong comments by the Kremlin over the FIFA scandal and in defence of Russia's right to host the 2018 World Cup.

-Putin even said FIFA boss Sepp Blatter, who announced he would step down over the corruption scandal, deserved a Nobel Prize for his stewardship of soccer's top body.
+Putin even said FIFA boss Sepp Blatter, who announced he would step down over the corruption scandal, deserved a Nobel Prize for his stewardship of football's top body.

 (Writing by Gabriela Baczynska; Editing by Giles Elgood)